Mousstaa/PharoExercices/README.md

 ## Ex2: PharoDocGenerator

-PharoDocGenerator generate JavaDoc like documentation for Pharo packages, writing for each class its superclass, variables, subclasses, methods and description in a generated .txt file in the working directory.
+PharoDocGenerator generate the equivalent of JavaDoc for Pharo packages, writing for each class its superclass, variables, subclasses, methods and description in a generated .txt file in the working directory.

 ### UML Diagram
 ![UML Diagram](Uml/PharoDoc.png)